kousam/SBored/README.md

 # Installation
   Download repo
   Set "VB-Cable output" as a hardware input in Voicemeter
-  Route VB-Cable output to microphone out in Voicemeter
+  Route VB-Cable output to your virtual microphone output in Voicemeter

 # Use
   Add soundclips to "sounds" folder